Py-AMS/pyams-security/src/pyams_security/doctests/users.rst

-Notification settings also allows to o set a custom notification message; please note that you can also change password manager (plain text storage can be required, for example, if you have to get access to a user passord, but it's a huge security issue if your database is compromized!!!):
+Notification settings also allows to o set a custom notification message; please note that you can also change password manager (plain text storage can be required, for example, if you have to get access to a user password, but it's a huge security issue if your database is compromised!!!):

     >>> settings.registration_template = {'en': '<p>This is a custom registration message.</p>'}
     >>> user3 = LocalUser()